Giulio Alessandrini

-Giulio Alessandrini (Latin Julius Alexandrinus or German Julius Alexandrinus von Neustein; 1506 – 25 August 1590) was an Italian physician, author, and poet.
+Giulio Alessandrini (Latin Julius Alexandrinus or German Julius Alexandrinus von Neustein; 1506 – 25 August 1590) was a physician, writer, and poet.

 Biography

-Giulio Alessandrini was born in Trento.
+Giulio de Alessandrini di Neuenstein was born in Trento.
 He studied philosophy at the University of Padua.
 He was physician to emperors Ferdinand I, Maximilian II, and Rudolph II.

 He was a devoted follower of Galen and translated many of Galen's works into Latin, adding his own commentary.
 He died in Civezzano.